You are viewing the RapidMiner Radoop documentation for version 9.0 - Check here for latest version

 Radoop Proxy is automatically disabled when a process is executed on RapidMiner Server, because in a typical setup, RapidMiner Server runs inside the secure zone, that's why there is no need to route the traffic through the Proxy.

-In case you have a custom manual Radoop Proxy installed on an edge node, and RapidMiner Server (besides Studio) can only reach the Hadoop cluster via this edge node (so it runs outside the secure zone), you need to enable Force Radoop Proxy on Server setting.
+In case you have a custom manual Radoop Proxy installed on an edge node, and RapidMiner Server (besides Studio) can only reach the Hadoop cluster via this edge node (so it runs outside the secure zone), you need to enable Force Radoop Proxy on Server setting on the RapidMiner Server tab.
 This setting has no effect when running in Studio.

 Alternatively, you can manually edit the radoop_connectons.xml file on the Server.
 In this case add the forceproxyonserver tag with the value T.